Florida Parishes: Demographics

 The population of the Florida Parishes at the 2010 census was 1,019,357 residents, or 22.49% of the state's population at that time.
 Its largest communities are, in descending order of population (2010 U.S. census), Baton Rouge, Slidell, Central, Hammond, Shenandoah (CDP), Zachary, Baker, Bogalusa, Mandeville, Gardere (CDP), Merrydale (CDP), Denham Springs, Covington, Lacombe (CDP), and Oak Hills Place (CDP).
 Tabulating the 2019 census estimates, the Florida Parishes had a population of 1,067,634, making it the third largest region by population following Acadiana (1,490,449) and Greater New Orleans (1,507,017); in 2020, the tabulated population of the Florida Parishes was 1,088,014.

 Race and ethnicity

-Common among South Louisiana and in contrast with the U.S. Census Bureau's publications, a substantial portion of the non-Hispanic white, Black or African American, American Indian or Alaska Native, Asian and Hispanic or Latino populations identify ethnically and/or culturally as Cajun or Louisiana Creole.
+Common among South Louisiana and in contrast with the U.S. Census Bureau's publications, a substantial portion of the region's population, spanning a range of racial groups, identify ethnically and/or culturally as Cajun or Louisiana Creole.
 Nearby Acadiana and Greater New Orleans, however, have more Cajuns and Louisiana Creoles as those regions are epicenters of Acadian and multiracial Louisiana heritage.